bancorprotocol/docs/user-guides/token-integration/how-to-upgrade-a-liquidity-pool-converter.md

 3. Transfers pool token ownership to the new converter \(this will assure all transactions of the pool tokens will work with the new converter\)
 4. Transfer the old and new converter ownership to the original owner

-**Important - when using the BancorConverterUpgrader, your users will experience NO down time!**
+**Important - when using the ConverterUpgrader, your users will experience NO down time!**

 Estimate Gas cost is roughly 0.03 ETH